imanAdeko/2019-Sales-Performance-Analysis/README.md

-This project aims to provide comprehensive insights into the store's 2019 sales performance, uncovering key trends, patterns, and metrics.
+This project aims to provide comprehensive insights into a store's 2019 sales performance, uncovering key trends, patterns, and metrics.
 Additionally, it will address specific questions concerning profitability, monthly performance, and optimal marketing focus.

 ### Key Questions: